 She didn't recognize him, then had to remind herself that she hadn't exactly been keeping up with all the potential new vamps.

-"I'm very hungry and you look delicious," he licked his lips.
+"I'm very hungry and you look delicious," he said as licked his lips.
 His face transformed as he moved on her.

 Suddenly bored with the game, Buffy whipped out a stake and slammed it home.
-At the vampire's look of shock she hissed, "Amateur."
+At the vampire's look of shock, she laughed in his face.
+"Amateur."

 She passed the theater and the sporting goods store.
 Noticed a new wine shop and a bookstore had gone in next door.
-She heard music--loud, hard--the Bronze.
+She heard music—loud, hard—the Bronze.
 She smiled, tempted to go in.
-Later, she thought.
+But no. Later.
 Some other day.

 She began to walk faster.
 Her steps sure even if she wasn't certain where her legs were taking her.
 A few minutes later she understood.
 The gravestone was nice, she thought, and it was in a pretty spot.
 Peaceful.
 She sank down on the grass.

-Am I still down there, she wondered.
+Was her body still down there?
 Molding?
 Decaying?
-If I start digging will I come face to face with my corpse?
-With the me that should have been?
+If she started digging would she come face to face with her corpse?
+With the her that should have been?

 She pushed herself to her feet, suddenly wanting to be anywhere but near her own grave.
-She began to run again, going ever faster as she tried to outpace a nervousness, an anger, that seemed ready to consume her.
+She began to run again, going ever faster as she tried to outpace a nervousness and anger that seemed ready to consume her.
 She felt volatile.
 About to explode.
 Ready to burn.

-What would it be like, she wondered, to start over?
+What would it be like to start over?
 To not have to be the slayer?
 To not kill every night?
-The thought of starting over tempted her more than she would ever admit.
+The thought of starting over tempted her more than she'd ever admit.
 She allowed her mind to play, to run down all the roads she would never travel.
 She was a firefighter, a charity worker, a doctor, a chef, a lawyer, a mother.
 Her fantasies stopped.

 She cried out, unable to keep the grief at bay.
 Mom, I can't do this all again.
 Not without you.
 Her tears fell hot and furious.
 Mom, she silently screamed to the night sky, don't leave me.

 She collapsed, head on the ground, hands clenched into fists that beat on the ground.
-A scared little girl weeping for everything she had lost.
+A scared little girl weeping for everything she'd lost.